KxSystems/nano/README.md

 The script calculates the throughput (MiB/sec) of an operation by calculating the data size and the elapsed time of the operation.

-Script `./mthread.sh` executes 6 major tests:
+Script `./mthread.sh` executes 7 major tests:
+   1. CPU
    1. Prepare
    1. Read
    1. Reread